 Aṣṭalokadharma refers to a set of mundane worldly obsessions which often motivate individuals who tend to lack spiritual strength and perspective.

 Being preoccupied with these worldly concerns can cause us a lot of suffering.
 This is why Buddhism encourages spiritual seekers to detach from the attachment of these dharmas.

 Ringu Tulku Rinpoche, a Tibetan Buddhist teacher of the Kagyu tradition and the Founder of Karmapa Foundation Europe, explains “Real dharma practice is free from the eight worldly concerns… When your mind is focused on any of the eight worldly concerns, whether on the positive side or the negative side, your activities are not following the dharma.”

-The eight worldly concerns are attachments and aversions that fasten us to the cycle of suffering or samsara.
-The eight worldly dharmas comprise of four hopes and four corresponding fears which we endlessly surround ourselves with.
+The eight worldly concerns are attachments and aversions that fasten us to the cycle of suffering of samsara.
+The eight worldly concerns comprise four hopes and four corresponding fears with which we endlessly surround ourselves.
 It is only by liberating us from these worldly concerns, we can discover enlightenment.